BISDigital/infrastructure/README.md

 Each project has its own implementations in the technology and is documented accordingly.
 Please refer to the documentation embedded herein.

-The platform of choice is RHEL7.
+The platform of choice is RHEL7 and OpenShift Container Platform.

 ## vagrant

 Vagrant is the first tier of development.
 This directory is the home of vagrant implementations.
 Each directory within is specific to each project.

+Please see https://github.com/uktrade/vagrant repository for more detail.

 ## ansible